 In a ZK Rollup, every state transition is verified by the Rollup smart contract before it becomes effective.
 It is strictly not possible for operators to steal the funds or corrupt the Rollup state.
 ZKR relies on the censorship-resistance of L1 only for its liveness, not for its security.
 There is no need for anyone to monitor the ZKR: after a block is verified, user funds are always guaranteed to be eventually retrievable even if operators refuse to cooperate.

 Thus, ZKR embodies more fully the foundational ideals of crypto: achieving resilience by replacing trusted parties with cryptography and game-theoretical incentive alignment.

 For completeness, however, I must mention several other potential risks specific to ZKR.

-The recent generation of SNARKs is using various more solid and battle-tested cryptographic primitives than Groth16.
-Matter Labs’ work mentioned earlier is based on FRI and is therefore even plausible post-quantum secure.
+The newest generation of SNARKs is using multiple more solid and battle-tested cryptographic primitives than Groth16.
+Matter Labs’ work mentioned earlier is based on FRI and is therefore even plausibly post-quantum secure.
 However, to be completely calm, two mitigation strategies should be applied:

 - All state transitions must be sendable only by the operators of the ZKR, who will essentially serve as a 2-Factor protection layer.

-Due to the problems mentioned in the security section above, Optimistic Rollup can only be safe with 1–2 weeks fraud proof challenge window.
-No transaction can be considered final until this time passes, neither an internal Rollup tx nor an exit.
+Due to the problems mentioned in the security section above, Optimistic Rollup can only be safe with a 1–2-week fraud proof challenge window.
+No transaction can be considered final until this time passes — neither an internal Rollup tx nor an exit.

-Unfortunately, there is no way for an end-user to check earlier whether the transaction is final or not, other than executing all the transactions for the entire last challenge period.
-It’s important to note that users cannot rely on pure game-theoretic guarantees of block finalization, because a bug (or a hack) in a node of a single operator can still lead to reverts.
+Unfortunately, there is no quicker way for an end-user to check whether the transaction is final or not, than by executing all the transactions for the entire last challenge period.
+It’s important to note that users cannot rely on pure game-theoretical guarantees of block finalization, because a bug (or a hack) in a node of a single operator can still lead to reverts.